passbolt/passbolt_help/_posts/2018-03-14-hosting-install-source-v2.md

 ---
-title: Install passbolt server component
+title: Install passbolt API from source
 date: 2017-03-20 00:00:00 Z
-description: How to install passbolt on your server.
+description: How to install passbolt on your server from the source.
-category: hosting
+categories: [hosting,install]
 sidebar: hosting
 layout: default
-slug: install
+slug: from-source
 permalink: /:categories/:slug.html
 ---